Vigilante (character): Dorian Chase

 The most recent Vigilante appeared in Nightwing #133–137.
 While he wears a costume similar to Adrian Chase's, it is a new depiction under the mask.

 The Vigilante also appears in Gotham Underground, set after his initial encounter with Nightwing.
 He is shown to be a formidable fighter, but is defeated easily by Batman.

 Following the events of Vigilante (vol. 3) #1 (February 2009), the Vigilante is seen out of costume for the first time and is referred to by his ally JJ as "Dorian".
-He initially operates under the identity of Joe Flynn, a small-time criminal with a rap sheet, but it is later revealed that the real Joe Flynn is dead.
+He initially operates under the identity of Joe Flynn, a small-time criminal with a rap sheet, but it is later revealed that the real Flynn is dead.
 Dorian has the technology to graft another person's face to his own and his assistant changes the police records so his fingerprint and DNA point back to his fake identity.
 At the end of the first story arc, Dorian abandons the Joe Flynn identity and begins to make preparations to assume a new identity of a dead and forgotten criminal.
 It is also revealed that Dorian is the brother of the late Adrian Chase in Vigilante #9.
 Little is known about his past, but his wife is dead and he served time in prison for his work with the mob.

 The Vigilante plays an important role in the "Deathtrap" crossover with the Teen Titans and the Titans.
 He targets the unbalanced Jericho for assassination, bringing him into conflict with the various heroes.
 Vigilante succeeds in tracking down Jericho but, having promised Rose Wilson not to kill him, instead gouges out Jericho's eyes to stop him from using his powers.

 The Vigilante had been operating unseen in Europe for several years before moving back to the U.S. and going after local mobs and criminals.